Foxglove poisoning most often occurs from sucking the flowers or eating the seeds, stems, or leaves of the foxglove plant.

 - Weakness or drowsiness

-Hallucinations, loss of appetite, and halos are usually only seen in people who have been poisoned over a long period of time.
+Hallucinations, loss of appetite, and halos are most often seen in people who have been poisoned over a long period of time.

 Before Calling Emergency

-- Name of the plant or medication, if known
+- Name of the plant or medicine, if known

 - Time it was swallowed